lukehedger/bayse/README.md

 # Bayse

 Bayse is a straight-forward, ever-evolving, hyphen-loving project starter template.
 In its most basic form it is an HTML boilerplate with a CSS grid system and Browserify for JavaScript module loading.
 You've then got the option to add CoffeeScript and/or Myth - with Gulp as the build system.
-Oh, and Ractive for reactive DOM templating!
+Oh, and Ractive for reactive DOM templating and [Mout](http://moutjs.com/docs/latest/) for modular JS utilities!
 It also has a built-in, synchronised server with BrowserSync.

 ## Stack